 Maybe you’ve heard the word before, but do you really know what it’s like to drown in an existential crisis?

-For those who don’t suffer from an existential crisis, life seems pretty straightforward and cheerful.
+For those who don’t know delve into the depths of their own existence, life seems pretty straightforward and cheerful.
 People like this seem to concern themselves more with what they want for dinner, what they want to do with their friends over the weekend and so on.
-I guess people like this are happier than people who worry and stress every day about their own existence, but not more intelligent.
+I guess people like this are happier than people who worry and stress every day about their own existence but not more intelligent.
 After all, ignorance is bliss, right?

 Having an existential crisis has certain characteristics, both good and bad.